The Doctor’s Advocate | Third Quarter 2018

 The Doctors Company recently expanded its presence in New York and is now offering coverage on an admitted basis.
 Additionally, New York medical groups can be issued coverage through The Doctors Company Risk Retention Group.
 Both The Doctors Company and The Doctors Company Risk Retention Group are rated “A” (Excellent) by A.M.
 Best Company and Fitch Ratings.

 Fitch Ratings has affirmed our “A” (Strong) Insurer Financial Strength (IFS) ratings.
 Fitch also announced that the rating outlook for all ratings is “Stable.”

-The ratings are based on The Doctors Company’s historically strong profitability and underwriting performance, sufficient loss reserve levels, and very strong statutory capital position.
-Fitch noted that we are one of the few primary medical professional liability companies positioned to offer products and capabilities that accommodate the trend of healthcare providers moving to hospitals and large medical groups.
+Fitch stated that the ratings are based on The Doctors Company’s historically strong profitability and underwriting performance, sufficient loss reserve levels, and very strong statutory capital position.
+Fitch noted that we are one of the few primary medical professional liability companies positioned to offer products and capabilities that accommodate the trend of healthcare providers moving toward employment with hospitals and large medical groups.

 The Doctor’s Advocate is published by The Doctors Company to advise and inform its members about loss prevention and insurance issues.